Vivet-Software/Vivet.AI/README.md

         {
             Data = new BlobDataBase64 { Base64 = "base64" }, // or File, Uri, Stream, etc.
             MimeType = ImageMimeType.Png,
-            Metadata = new Metadata  // If Metadata is null, it will be automatically retrieved from the blob if Metadata is configured in appsettings.
+            Metadata = new Metadata  // If Metadata is null, it will be fetched from the blob when configured in appsettings {
-            {
                 Title = "Quarterly Report Graph",
                 Description = "Q2 financial summary graph"